waiting-for-dev/web_pipe/docs/plugging_operations/inspecting_operations.md

 # Inspecting operations

-Once a `WebPipe` class is initialized all its operations get resolved.
+Once a `WebPipe` class is initialized, all its operations get resolved.
 It happens because they are whether [resolved](resolving_operations.md) or [injected](injecting_operations.md).
 The final result can be accessed through the `#operations` method:

 ```ruby
 require 'web_pipe'